Cape Town to Zanzibar Tour (Comfort)

 Day 18

-We make our way to Kasane where the afternoon is spent exploring the Chobe National Park.
+We’ll travel from the Kalahari sands of Nata to Kasane, arriving in time for lunch.
+Our afternoon is spent exploring the Chobe National Park.
 We are treated to a relaxing sunset river cruise on the Chobe River (situated within the National Park) when we will be able to spot plenty of beautiful animals on the riverbanks, such as hippo, buffalo and elephants.
 We end the evening with a delicious meal around a fire.

 Meals: Breakfast, Lunch, Dinner